- About Hunger

 The 2019 Hunger Report, Back to Basics: How to End Hunger by 2030

-will be available soon.
-Please check back in July!
+will be available in August!

 Ending global hunger and extreme poverty is within our grasp.
 Incomes are rising even in countries once thought to be facing insurmountable challenges, showing that progress is possible anywhere when barriers are removed.
 A global consensus has now formed that 2030 is an ambitious but attainable target date.